MileHacker Logo

 Climate Patterns Throughout the Year

-Summer (June - August): This period contains the warmest temperatures, with averages ranging from 11°C to 17°C (52°F to 63°F).
-Daylight hours remain long, reaching up to 18 hours during The month of june, making ample time for exploration.
-Rainfall is common, although usually arrives to put it shortly bursts, permitting periods of sunshine.
-The moisture in the air is moderate to high, notably helping the activity of midges, small biting insects.
+Summer (June - August): This period holds the warmest temperatures, with averages ranging from 11°C to 17°C (52°F to 63°F).
+Daylight hours remain long, reaching up to 18 hours in June, making ample time for exploration.
+Precipitation is common, although usually arrives to put it shortly bursts, permitting periods of sunshine.
+The humidity is moderate to high, notably helping the activity of midges, small biting insects.

 Winter (November - March): The coldest months, with average temperatures from 2°C to 8°C (36°F to 46°F).
-Daylight hours remain short, as little as 6-7 hours in December.
+Daylight hours remain short, as little as 6-7 hours during The month of december.
 Snow and ice are possible, notably on higher ground.
 Many tourist services operate on reduced hours or close completely.

 Seasonal Climate Summary

 • Spring (April - May): Temperatures rise to 6°C to 12°C (43°F to 54°F).
-Days lengthen, and rainfall is less frequent than in autumn or winter.
+Days lengthen, and precipitation is less frequent than in autumn or winter.
 Midge season typically begins in late spring, usually by late May.

 • Wind: Skye is an exposed island, and windy conditions are common throughout the year.
 Strong winds make exposed coastal or mountain walks challenging.